Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

-From the above discussion, the differential signals remain nonzero and increase across the sensor even without a sample.
+From the above discussion, the differential signals remain non-zero and increase across the sensor, even in the absence of a sample.
 This is regarded as a background offset induced by CRA mismatch between the optical system and the sensor that varies across the sensor FOV.
-The high-frequency signal components originating from the phase gradient can be isolated by subtracting this low-frequency background.
-In this work, such background is estimated by applying an average filtering to the differential signals as illustrated in Fig.~\ref{fig1}c.
+The high-frequency signal components originating from the phase gradient can be isolated by subtracting this low-frequency background. this background is estimated by applying an average filter to the differential signals, as illustrated in Fig.~\ref{fig1}c.
 The resulting signals, which reflect only the phase gradient, are denoted as the normalized differential signals $\bar{\gamma}_x$ and $\bar{\gamma}_y$.
-Using the estimated $f_l$ and microlens shift $s_x$, simulations based on Eq.~(\ref{eq12}) were performed to establish the relationship between the actual phase gradient of the sample and the normalized differential signal at different sensor positions.
+Using the estimated $f_l$ and microlens shift $s_x$, simulations based on Eq.~(\ref{eq12}) are performed to establish the relationship between the actual phase gradient of the sample and the normalized differential signal at different sensor positions.
 As shown in Fig.~\ref{fig4}e, The relationship between $\bar{\gamma}_x$ and the actual phase gradient of the sample is highly linear at the center of the sensor.
-Additionally, the same normalized differential signal corresponds to a higher phase gradient at positions farther from the center, indicating that the sensitivity of the sensor to phase gradients decreases with distance from the center.
+Additionally, the same normalized differential signal corresponds to a higher phase gradient at positions farther from the center, indicating that the sensitivity of the sensor to phase gradients decreases with increasing distance from the center.

-Although the model becomes less accurate toward the edges of the sensor since the simulated $\gamma_x(\Delta x; f_l)$ curves were derived under perpendicular incidence, we can still regard it as providing important guidance for revealing the fundamental phase detection behavior of the sensor.
-Additionally, since the overall performance of this model largely depends on the accuracy of the estimated $\gamma_x(\Delta x; f_l)$ curves, a more precise simulation would require detailed knowledge of the microlens shape and arrangement.
+Although the model becomes less accurate toward the edges of the sensor since the simulated $\gamma_x(\Delta x_\mathrm{CRA}; f_l)$ curves are derived under perpendicular incidence, we can still regard it as providing important guidance for revealing the fundamental phase detection behavior of the sensor.
+Additionally, as the overall performance of this model is largely dependent on the accuracy of the estimated $\gamma_x(\Delta x_\mathrm{CRA}; f_l)$ curves, a more precise simulation would require detailed information regarding the microlens geometry and arrangement.